 This has been a week of great wailing and gnashing of teeth in terms of computer maintenance here in the Amy & Jeff household.

 Amy’s computer had the oldest hard drive in the house, so it was due to fail soon.
 We decided to be proactive about it.
 We ordered a new hard drive (and since it was SATA, a controller card to match).
 The basic idea was good, and it was an excellent opportunity to do a fresh OS install.
-That’s all great in theory, but I’ve never had a machine fight me so hard on the way up.
+That’s all great as a basic idea, but I’ve never had a machine fight me so hard on the way up.
 Short story: Roxio can bite me.
 For some unknown reason, the computer started throwing a blue screen on every shutdown after I installed Easy CD & DVD creator.
 It took about 3 installs and a hardware swap to be sure it was the software and not the driver for the new SATA controller.
 Once I figured that out, I was able to switch to Nero, and the install went great… right up until I moved the computer back to Amy’s desk.
 Zap.
 The new SATA controller started locking up at boot.
 No problem, I just installed the other new one I bought to check to see if it was the culprit in the previous problem.
 The card worked great, but Windows didn’t have the driver, so it wouldn’t boot.
 Another re-install.
 Thankfully, it’s now all finally working.
 Next, I get to RMA the first SATA controller to get some money back.

 While I was working on her computer, Amy was using my iBook a lot.
 She kept having problems with lockups.
 It finally got to the point where sometimes when she tried to reboot, it gave her the dreaded “flashing question mark” symbol.
 Mind you, I was in the other room fighting her PC while this was going on.
 When I finally got around to taking a look at the iBook, I figured out that when the lockups and boot failures happened, there was a mysterious lack of spindle motor sound from the hard drive.
 I knew it was going to happen eventually, but did it have to be this week?
 I spent this afternoon digging the iBook open (no small feat) to make sure I could extract the hard drive.
 At least I was able to do it.
 A new drive has been ordered.
 Once it arrives, I get to install it, reassemble the laptop, and then reinstall OS X.